Thakurpukur Maheshtala

-Thakurpukur Maheshtala is a community development block (CD block) that forms an administrative division in the Alipore Sadar subdivision of South 24 Parganas district in the Indian state of West Bengal.
+Thakurpukur Maheshtala is a community development block that forms an administrative division in Alipore Sadar subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Thakurpukur Maheshtala CD block is located at 22.5086210°N 88.2532182°E. It has an average elevation of 9 m.

-The Thakurpukur Maheshtala CD block is bounded by Barisha, a neighbourhood in Kolkata, in the north, parts of Behala neighbourhood of Kolkata and the Sonarpur CD block in the east, the Bishnupur I and Bishnupur II CD blocks in the south and the Budge Budge I CD block in the west.
+The Thakurpukur Maheshtala CD block is bounded by the Kolkata district in the north and east, the Bishnupur I and Bishnupur II CD blocks in the south and the Budge Budge I CD block in the west.

 The South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both tidal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up of the depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

-The Thakurpukur Mahestala CD block has an area of 63.08 km2.
+The Thakurpukur Maheshtala CD block has an area of 63.08 km2.
 It has 1 panchayat samity, 4 gram panchayats, 80 gram sansads (village councils), 39 mouzas and 33 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.
-Maheshtala, Bishnupur and Rabindranagar police stations serve this block.
-Headquarters of this CD block is at Behala.
+Maheshtala, Rabindranagar and Kalitala Ashuti police stations serve this CD Block.
+Headquarters of this CD block is at Barisha.

-Gram panchayats of Thakurpukur Maheshtala CD block/panchayat samiti are: Ashuti I, Ashuti II, Chatta and Rasapunja.
-Joka I and Joka II are now included in Kolkata Municipal Corporation.
+Gram panchayats of Thakurpukur Maheshtala CD block/panchayat samiti are: Asuti-I, Asuti-II, Chatta and Rasapunja.